probcomp/gen-website-private/README.md

 # Gen Website (Private)

-This repository contains code and workflows that enable probcomp repositories to publish private websites from GitHub Actions.
+This repo contains code and workflows that enable probcomp repositories to publish private websites from GitHub Actions.

 ### I manage a probcomp repo.
 How do I use this?

 Copy the `publish_website.yml` action into your repo under `.github/workflows`, or copy its contents into an existing action.
 Customize the `WEBSITE_DIR` to be the directory you want to publish.
-Decide how and when you want your website to be published
-(see the `on` block in `publish_website.yml` for ideas).
+Decide how and when you want your website to be published (see the `on` block in `publish_website.yml` for ideas).
 You will probably want to add some kind of build step before the deploy job.

-Your repo will be served from its own subdomain: `<REPO>.preview.gen.dev`.
-(TODO!)
+Your repo will be served from its own subdomain: `<REPO>.gen.dev`.
+Magic!

 ### Who can access these websites?